Cinnazeyy/LangLibs/README.md

 ## About the Project
 Lang Libs aims to make adding support for multiple languages to your plugins as easy and as seamless as possible, by having one central language library that all other plugins can depend on.

 Lang Libs therefore does need to also be run as a plugin.

+Player language is saved in a SQL database.

 ## Installation

+1. Download latest build or build Lang Libs yourself and put it in your plugins folder.
+2. Set database credentials in the plugin's config.yml

+## Implementing Lang Libs in your Plugin

 ### 1. Maven